 In the aftermath of a crime, victim services can substantially impact a person's recovery both physically and mentally.
 The St. Mary Parish Sheriff's Office brochure serves as a guide for victims providing information about our program as well as information on other service agencies.

 Below is the link to the Louisiana Automated Victim Notification System.

 SPECIAL RESPONSE TEAM

 Located in south Louisiana and situated in the Atchafalaya River Basin, nearly half of St. Mary Parish is covered in water.
-Instituted by Sheriff Mark Hebert in 2013, the Dive Team is a skilled response unit assigned to incidents of water recovery and rescue.
-Dive related equipment was purchased with funding through the Port Security Grant Program.
+The Dive Team is a skilled response unit assigned to incidents of water recovery and rescue.
+Dive-related equipment was purchased with funding through the Port Security Grant Program.
 All members of the dive team are SCUBA certified.

 The St. Mary Parish Sheriff’s Office Motor Pool maintains a fleet of approximately 200 vehicles that are assigned to various divisions within the agency.
-With an on staff mechanic, vehicles and related equipment are kept in good mechanical condition ready for service at all times.
+With an on-staff mechanic, vehicles and related equipment are kept in good mechanical condition and ready for service at all times.